ConYel/my_site_two/README.md

 It's enough for me to be sure that you and I exist at this moment.
 ― Gabriel García Márquez, One Hundred Years of Solitude

+The snake which cannot cast its skin has to die.
+As well the minds which are prevented from changing their opinions; they cease to be mind.
+― Friedrich Nietzsche